Philomena (film)

-Philomena is a 2013 film directed by Stephen Frears, based on the 2009 book The Lost Child of Philomena Lee by journalist Martin Sixsmith.
-The film stars Judi Dench and Steve Coogan.
-It is based on the true story of Philomena Lee's 50-year search for her son and Sixsmith's efforts to help her find him.
+Philomena is a 2013 drama film directed by Stephen Frears, based on the 2009 book The Lost Child of Philomena Lee by journalist Martin Sixsmith.
+The film stars Judi Dench as Philomena Lee, an elderly woman who has been searching for her son for 50 years, and Steve Coogan as Sixsmith, who tries to help her find him.

 The film gained critical praise and received several international film awards.
 Coogan and Jeff Pope won Best Screenplay at the 70th Venice International Film Festival, while the film was also awarded the People's Choice Award Runner-Up prize at the 2013 Toronto International Film Festival.
 The film was nominated for four Oscars at the 86th Academy Awards: Best Picture, Best Adapted Screenplay, Best Actress (for Dench), and Best Original Score.
 It was also nominated for four BAFTA Awards and three Golden Globe Awards.

 Plot

 London-based journalist Martin Sixsmith has lost his job as a government adviser.
 He is approached at a party by the daughter of Philomena Lee.
 She suggests that he write a story about her mother, who was forced to give up her toddler son Anthony nearly fifty years ago.
 Though Sixsmith is initially reluctant to write a human interest story, he meets Philomena and decides to investigate her case.

-In 1951, Philomena became pregnant after having sex with a man she did not know at a county fair, and was sent by her father to Sean Ross Abbey in Roscrea in Ireland.
+In 1951, Philomena became pregnant after having sex with a man she did not know at a county fair, so was sent by her father to Sean Ross Abbey in Roscrea in Ireland.
 After giving birth, she was forced to work in the convent laundry for four years, with little contact with her son.
 The nuns gave her son up for adoption without giving Philomena a chance to say goodbye.
 She kept her lost son a secret from her family for nearly fifty years.

 Martin and Philomena begin their search at the convent.
 The nuns claim that the adoption records were destroyed in a fire years earlier; they did not, however, lose the contract she was forced to sign decades ago forbidding her from contacting her son, which Martin considers suspicious.
 At a pub, the locals tell Martin that the convent burnt the records deliberately, and that most of the children were sold for £1,000 each to wealthy Americans.

-Martin's investigation reaches a dead end in Ireland, but he receives a promising lead from the United States and invites Philomena to accompany him there.
+Martin's investigation reaches a dead end in Ireland, but he receives a promising lead from the United States so invites Philomena to accompany him there.
 His contacts help him discover that Anthony was renamed Michael A. Hess, who became a lawyer and senior official in the Reagan and George H. W. Bush administrations.
 When Philomena notices Martin in the background of a photo of Michael, he remembers that he met him years earlier while working in the US.
 They also learn that he has been dead for eight years.